josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🍉_the_puppets_aint_israeli.md

 ---

 ## 🏮 Footer
-*The Puppets Ain’t Israeli* is a living node of the Polaris Protocol.
+*🍉 The Puppets Ain’t Israeli* is a living node of the Polaris Protocol.
 It functions as a defensive clarity tool, preventing ethnic or religious scapegoating from collapsing serious analysis.

 *Survivor authorship is sovereign.
 Containment is never neutral.*